front-commerce/developers.front-commerce.com/source/docs/reference/routing.md

 When the routes are loaded in Front-Commerce, they are transformed into a file located at `.front-commerce/routes.js`.
 This can give you a better vision about which URL loads which route.

 However, do **not** edit this file as it will be recreated on each application start/build.

+You can also see debugging information by enabling `DEBUG=front-commerce:scripts:routing`.